What is Customer Retention Rate in B2B SaaS

 Marketing campaigns, sales processes, and onboarding efforts all add up.

-By focusing on customer retention, SaaS businesses can reduce these costs and improve their bottom line.
+SaaS businesses can reduce these costs and improve their bottom line by focusing on customer retention.

 Improving customer retention is crucial as it not only sustains customer relationships but also contributes to overall revenue growth.